“The Black Bag” Hits A Few Snags!

 What Is …”The Black Bag?”

 The concept of a “black bag” has always been shrouded in mystery, leaving me pondering its true meaning.
 Is it merely a metaphorical representation filled with lies, deceit, and hidden agendas?
-The phrase “What do you have in that little black bag?” often echoes in my mind, instantly conveying that some form of chaos or mischief is about to unfold.
-This intriguing notion serves as the backbone of the film, which explores the tumultuous dynamics of a married couple entrenched in a web of betrayal and suspicion.
+The phrase “What do you have in that little black bag?” often echoes in my mind, instantly conveying that chaos or mischief is about to unfold.
+This intriguing notion serves as the film’s backbone, which explores the tumultuous dynamics of a married couple entrenched in a web of betrayal and suspicion.

 George & Kathryn